xavtidus/simple-aws-static-website-workshop/README.md

 Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
 Today we will be using CloudFront to serve the files for our website that are stored in our S3 Bucket we created and sync'd to earlier.

-Whilst we could create our *CloudFront Distribution* from the CLI like we did with our S3 Bucket, it's time we earned some expeirence working with the AWS Console.
+Whilst we could create our *CloudFront Distribution* from the CLI like we did with our S3 Bucket, it's time we earned some experience working with the AWS Console.
 So, go ahead and click on the *Services* drop down menu in the top left hand side of the screen, search for `cloudfront` and click it in the list to go to the AWS CloudFront console.

 Let's begin creating our first CloudFront Distribution.